SpektraSystems/Analytics-Airlift/Lab04 - SQLDW Query Performance Tuning.md

 3. Change directory to Lab sub folder.<br/>
 4. Run “RunExercise.ps1” script with following parameters<br/>
 ``
-“.\RunExercise.ps1 -Name Exercise5 -Type Slow”
+.\RunExercise.ps1 -Name Exercise5 -Type Slow
 ``
     <img src="images/sql29.jpg"/><br/>
 5. This script will create a workload simulation on your server.
 It will create 20 background jobs which will send queries to your system.<br/>